stefanmarinus/amiqs/README.md

 ## Installation

-The Makefile can be generate within the AMIQS folder by executing the following:
+The Makefile can be generate within the main folder by executing the following:

+    cd amiqs
     mkdir build
     cd build
     cmake ..